johanneshiekkasaari/full-stack-assignment/README.md

 Why are the seagulls active, wait why is the room still illuminated??

 You put on a pair of warm woolen socks and a jacket and head outside.
 As soon as you open the station's heavy door, you encounter something you've never seen - the northern lights, the aurora borealis so bright it feels like day.
-At first the beauty makes you gasp but it does not take long for you to realise a solar event this strong will definitely have a destructive affect on on electronic devices.
+At first the beauty makes you gasp but it does not take long for you to realise a solar event this strong will definitely have a destructive effect on electronic devices.

 And then you hear the radio crackling from inside

 > ----CChhHHRrrZZZ can anyone hear me? --CRRZZZrhhhzZZ
-> our ship's AI has went dow---ChhHrzz----oes not respond
+> our ship's AI has went dow---ChhHrzz---- does not respond
 > ---CHzzRR help

 You run inside and response to the voice from the radio